About Endgame Viable

 I’m an old Gen-X guy who lives alone in a 1950s suburban house with surprisingly good Internet.
 I live with a mackeral tabby cat that showed up at my back door in 2017.
 I befriended a quirky ginger cat from the woods in 2022, but he still lives outside most of the time.

-Anyway, this site, Endgame Viable, is where I’ve done most of my blogging since about 2012.
+This site, Endgame Viable, is where I’ve done most of my blogging since about 2012.
 I often write about games I’m playing, but sometimes I write about programming or writing or music or whatever.
 I don’t write reviews, and I usually don’t write about myself.
+Since 2023, I’ve fallen into a posting schedule of twice a month.

 I launched Endgame Viable in October 2013 because I wanted to put game-related content on its own site, and I wanted to switch to WordPress and stop maintaining my dumb PHP thing.
 (Actually I started in 2012 but I renamed the site in 2013.)